PavitrankMishra/MovieArea/README.md

 #### 10.)
 It also uses a cleanup function that will be returned from an effect.
 For different occasions different cleanup functions are used and is also used when the component has been unmounted.
 #### 11.)
 It uses different functionalities of the React.js i.e. object destructuring, using useState, using useEffect, using cleanup function, conditionally rendering different components, using the concept of optional chaining.
 #### 12.)
 The website uses array.filter to filter the out the selected movie.
+#### 13.)
+The code also consist of a custom components StarRating that generates star based on the need of the user.

 # UI SCREENSHOTS
 Landing Page
 ![image](https://github.com/PavitrankMishra/MovieArea/assets/90948148/9ffa1cf6-cfc1-48c1-b74f-44139261d339)